 International shipments of non-documents, that is, a parcel containing goods, require a number of pieces of paper so that the goods enter a foreign country without any hitches.
 Failure to complete the forms correctly will surely delay the parcel’s entry to the country, and perhaps cause its return to Canada.

-The two key documents required for shipments to New Zealand are the Commercial Invoice and Shipping Label (also known as the Bill of Lading).
+The two key documents required for shipments to New Zealand are the Commercial Invoice (CI) and Shipping Label (also known as the Bill of Lading).

 Commercial Invoice (CI): The CI is the ticket that enables the parcel to enter the country.
 From the description and value of the goods on the CI, customs officials are able to apply the appropriate duties, fees, and value added tax (GST).